|Prospective Student | Majors | Minors | Honors | FAQ | Advising | Research|

 In order to declare a Linguistics minor, you must have at least sophomore standing (45 credits completed) and a declared major.
 There are no other admissions requirements to the Linguistics minor, although it is strongly recommended that you have taken or be enrolled in an introductory class in linguistics.

-A Linguistics minor may be of particular interest to Arts and Sciences majors in foreign languages, as well as for majors in such fields as speech and hearing sciences, psychology, computer science, and anthropology.
+A Linguistics minor may be of particular interest to students majoring in a foreign language, as well as majors in such fields as speech and hearing sciences, English, communication, psychology, computer science, and anthropology.

 Requirements for the Linguistics minor:

-It is highly recommended that two of the three courses be Phonetics I (LING 450) and Syntax I (LING 461).
+It is highly recommended that two of the three courses be Introduction to Linguistic Phonetics (LING 450) and Syntax I (LING 461).

 For Students in the College of Education